 Today the farm grows over 30 different varities of baby leaves, sowing seeds daily to meet demand.
 In 2006 the farm won the prestigious Observer Food Monthly Award for best produce!
 In 2008 the Secrett family celebrated a centenary of growing and retailing food – a huge achievement by any means!
 By 2012 the delivery of produce into London was taking valuable resources away from the core business (the family wanted to concentrate on growing not logistics) so distribution was handed to MASH PURVEYORS an established business distributing the finest quality produce to top London chefs.

 Still a family run business today.
-FA Secretts grandson Charles heads the operation here while his son Greg manages the farm.
+FA Secretts grandson Charles is still active in the background while his son Greg is the current MD.
 Nicola Secrett (Charle’s wife) looks after farm sales and the growing band of farm labour.
 Today the business is vibrant and busy having stepped up eloquently to the challenges of modern day farming and food retailing.